Free Things to Do in Basseterre

 Independence Square Free

-St. George's Anglican Church Graveyard Free
+St. George's Anglican Church Free

 Free Cultural Experiences